braziljs/eloquente-javascript/05_higher_order.md

 {{index abstraction}}

 Higher-order functions allow us to abstract over _actions_, not just values.
 They come in several forms.
-For example, you can have functions that create new functions.
+For example, we can have functions that create new functions.

 ```